GAP-LAB-CUHK-SZ/MVImgNet/README.md

 ## MVImgNet
 MVImgNet contains **6.5 million** frames from **219,188** videos crossing objects from **238** classes.
 We provide an OneDrive link to download the full data.
 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfU9BkV1hY3r75n5rc37IvlzaK2VFYbdsvohqPGAjb2YWIbUg/viewform?usp=sf_link) to get the download link and password.

+**NOTE**:
-We split the full data into 42 zip files, the total size is about 3.4 TB.
+- We split the *full* data into 42 zip files, the total size is about 3.4 TB.
+If you need the *full* dataset, please directly download all `mvi_xx.zip`.

+- If you just need *some categories* of the data, please download the corresponding categories at `MVImgNet_by_categories`, where we split the dataset into different categories (but it is *incomplete*, some categories are not included).

 ### Usage
 ```